Michael Cannon-Brookes Sells 7,948 Shares of Atlassian Co. (NASDAQ:TEAM) Stock

 Atlassian Co.
-(NASDAQ:TEAM – Get Free Report) CEO Michael Cannon-Brookes sold 7,948 shares of Atlassian stock in a transaction on Monday, September 23rd.
-The stock was sold at an average price of $162.27, for a total transaction of $1,289,721.96.
-Following the sale, the chief executive officer now owns 39,740 shares in the company, valued at approximately $6,448,609.80.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
+(NASDAQ:TEAM – Get Free Report) CEO Michael Cannon-Brookes sold 7,948 shares of the stock in a transaction on Wednesday, September 25th.
+The shares were sold at an average price of $161.98, for a total value of $1,287,417.04.
+Following the sale, the chief executive officer now directly owns 23,844 shares in the company, valued at approximately $3,862,251.12.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.

 Michael Cannon-Brookes also recently made the following trade(s):